Theodora FitzGibbon

 Theodora FitzGibbon (née Rosling; later Morrison; 21 October 1916 – 25 March 1991) was an Irish cookery writer, model and actress.

 Early life

-FitzGibbon was born Theodora Rosling on 21 October 1916 in London to John Archibald Rosling and Alice Winfred Hodgins.
+FitzGibbon was born Joan Eileen Rosling on 21 October 1916 in London to Adam Rosling and Alice Winifred Hodgkins.
 She was educated at a number of convents, including the Sacré Coeur in Bruges and St Joseph's, Hendon.
 She travelled widely with her father in India, Europe and the Middle East.
 It is said that she received cooking lessons from the former Queen Natalie of Serbia at a finishing school in Paris.

 Modelling and acting

-At age 18, she went on stage in repertory theatre in Birmingham and Coventry and joined a touring company, the English Players, in France.
+At age 18, she went on stage in repertory theatre in Birmingham and Coventry and joined a touring company, the English Players, in France under the pseudonym Karen Peterson.
 She appeared in Anthony Asquith's film Freedom Radio (1941) and acted on the stage in London on the West End.
-She also modelled for a fashionable couturier, Robert Traquair.
+She also modelled for a fashionable couturier, Ronald Traquair.